virajnemane/istio-tasks/mtls-task/task.md

   portLevelMtls:  ### This is the container port and not the service port
     8080:
       mode: DISABLE
-This allows traffic as container port is 8080
+This allows traffic from lapp ns as container port is 8080

 ## Create policy for httpbin application in app2 to be STRICT mode but it should be disable for port 8000